ca-dmin/carddav2fb_XR/README.md

 Purpose of the software is the (automatic) uploading of contact data from CardDAV servers as a phone book into an AVM Fritz!
 Box.

 This is an extendeded version of https://github.com/andig/carddav2fb.
 That particular solution is a complete new coded version of a 4 - 5 year old solution.
-E.g. can handle iCloud groups as selection.
+E.g. it can handle iCloud groups as well as categories as selection parameters for include or exclude.
+So if you´ve grouped or categorized, you´re able to transfer decidedly the desired contacts.

 My Changes to andigs version are: